Urban Vineyards in Italy- Hidden Gems for Wine Lovers

 The Villa dei Misteri project started in 1994 when some grape seeds and vine roots cast were discovered while excavating in the amphitheater area of the archaeological site of Pompeii.
-Thanks to advanced DNA research, Falanghina, Coda di Volpe, Greco, Aglianico, Piedirosso, and Sciascinoso grapes were all identified, confirming that vines were cultivated and wine produced right in this Ancient Roman town.
+Advanced DNA research identified Falanghina, Coda di Volpe, Greco, Aglianico, Piedirosso, and Sciascinoso grapes, confirming that vines were cultivated and wine produced right in this Ancient Roman town.

-In cooperation with the prestigious Mastroberardino winery, an experimental vineyard was planted in 1996, using the red grapes, totaling one hectare.
-Several research projects have been undertaken over the years, especially about the training systems used before Mount Vesuvius’s eruption in 79 b.c.
+In cooperation with the prestigious Mastroberardino winery, an experimental vineyard totaling one hectare was planted in 1996 using red grapes.
+Several research projects have been undertaken over the years, especially about the training systems used before Mount Vesuvius’s eruption in 79 B.C.

 The first harvest was in 2001, and 1721 bottles were produced and auctioned in Rome, with all the proceeds going back into the project.
-The project was expanded, and today there are over 1.5 hectares under vine.
-Mastroberardino still manages the vineyards and has restored an ancient cellar true to its original structure.
+The project was expanded, and there are over 1.5 hectares under vine today.
+Mastroberardino still manages the vineyards and restored an ancient cellar to its original structure.

 Villa Dei Misteri wine – named after one of the most famous Domus of Pompeii – is part of Mastroberardino’s wine range.
 Until 2010 it was 90% Piedirosso grape and 10% Sciascinoso grape, and starting from the 2011 vintage, the blend has become 40% Aglianico, 40% Piedirosso, and 20% Sciascinoso.
 The wine is bold, rich, and complex, with elegant and fine tannins.
-On the nose, spicy notes, red berries, vanilla, tobacco, and ripe prune.
-It pairs well with game, pot roast, aged cheese and can stored for a very long time.
+On the nose are spicy notes, red berries, vanilla, tobacco, and ripe prunes.
+It pairs well with game, pot roast, and aged cheese and can stored for a very long time.